 Fortunately, Conan doesn't just taste great — it seems to be an excellent all-around yeast.
 My IPA, mashed at 152 degrees, hit just shy of 80% attenuation, 1.074 down to 1.015.
 My winter warmer, fermented on the yeast cake from the IPA, hit 82% attenuation, 1.067 down to 1.012 — though it contained some maple syrup, which is more fermentable than wort.
 That level of attenuation is great, especially since Conan seems to, paradoxically, somehow, leave a beer with a creamy, full mouthfeel.
 Everything I've had with Conan has had the impression of a richer, smoother beer than its FG would lead you to expect.

-With more results of Conan-fermented beers appearing online all the time, as well as my own continued experiments, I'm going to pin Conan's apparent attenuation at 80-82%.
+With more results of Conan-fermented beers appearing online all the time, as well as my own continued experiments, I'm going to pin Conan's apparent attenuation at 80-84% on average.
+Others have reported highs of 86% attenuation (madness!).
+The lowest I have seen is 78%, with a high mash temp.

 In the article linked above, Kimmich alludes to the fact that Conan prefers a certain temp to really draw out those fruity aromatics.
-I have now fermented beers with Conan on the high-ish side (68 F) and the low side (62 F).
-Based on my own experience, and from what I've read of other's experience online, I strongly recommend fermenting on the low side.
+I have now fermented beers with Conan on the high-ish side (68-70 F) and the low side (60-62 F).
+Many brewers, including myself, have been very happy with the results closer to the low side, with Conan starting around 63/4 F and ramping up after a few days.
 It's not that Conan has produced any unpleasant flavors for me, at any range, but it seems to produce far more aromatic and intense flavors when fermented low.
 I have let my fermentation temp drop to as low as 60 F with no sign of lag on Conan's part, leading me to believe that it is adapted to ferment at lower temps, anyway.
+However, mounting evidence from The Alchemist itself suggests that Kimmich ferments Heady Topper somewhere around 68 degrees F, so feel free to push the yeast into the upper 60's without concern.
+It's a versatile yeast, and not too picky about how you treat it.

 Beers I've Brewed with Conan: